zhoujingya/mojo/stdlib/docs/style-guide.md

 # Coding standards & style guide
-# Coding standards & style guide

 This document describes conventions that Mojo standard library code should adhere to.
-Its coverage ranges from non-semantic conventions like code formatting, to semantics like value lifecycle behavior that standard library This document describes conventions that Mojo standard library code should adhere to.
 Its coverage ranges from non-semantic conventions like code formatting, to semantics like value lifecycle behavior that standard library types should generally conform to.

 ## Structure and formatting
-## Structure and formatting

 ### Files & layout
-### Files & layout

 #### File structure
-#### File structure

-The Mojo standard library uses the following high-level organization:

-- Group related functions within the same file.
-- Group related files within the same directory.
-- Do not add dependencies to the `stdlib` module because, by definition, it is required to be a leaf dependency.
 The Mojo standard library uses the following high-level organization:

 - Group related functions within the same file.